One Day in Cologne Germany: Top Things To Do on Foot

 Hohenzollern Bridge DIY walking itinerary for a day in Cologne-Germany

-A walk across the Hohenzollern Bridge is one of those must-do experiences if you’re spending one day in Cologne.
-Stretching over the Rhine, this bridge isn’t just practical—it’s also one of the most romantic spots in the city.
+A walk across the Hohenzollern Bridge is a must if you’re spending one day in Cologne.

-The bridge carries trains and pedestrians, and what makes it special is the sea of love locks attached to its railings.
-Couples worldwide leave padlocks here, engraved with their names or sweet messages, to symbolize their love.
-It’s fun (and kind of touching) to read them as you walk along.
+The bridge carries both trains and pedestrians, but what makes it special is the sea of love locks attached to its railings.

 8. Lunch Stop on This Self-Guided Cologne Tour: Peters Brauhaus